Xannadoo/carbon-cost-kaggle/WeeklyMeetings.md

 #### What did you struggle with?

 * I tried running some teams' submission notebooks.
-While teams submit \textit{just one notebook}, if often requires a larger repository to run.
+While teams submit *just one notebook*, if often requires a larger repository to run.
 It doesn't seem sufficient to run their submission notebook alone.

 #### What would you like to work on next week?